Table of content

 NTA uses video microscopy to monitor the movement of individual particles in suspension.
 NTA can identify particle size, size distribution, and concentration by examining the Brownian motion of the particles.
 The real-time visualization of particle behavior offered by NTA, which is particularly suited for studying nanoparticles, gives new insights into their dynamics.

 - Atomic Force Microscopy (AFM):

 AFM is a high-resolution imaging method that scans the surface of particles using a pointed probe.
 At nanoscale sizes, it offers three-dimensional data regarding particle morphology, including size, shape, and surface roughness.
-Characterising nanoparticles and surfaces with intricate topographies benefits notably from AFM.
+Characterizing nanoparticles and surfaces with intricate topographies benefits notably from AFM.

 - Resonance Mass Measurement (RMM):

 RMM gauges the shift in a cantilever's resonance frequency brought on by particles deposited on its surface.
 RMM can calculate the particles' mass by examining the resonance frequency shift.
-Because of its excellent sensitivity, it can analyse extremely minute particles or low concentrations.
+Because of its excellent sensitivity, it can analyze extremely minute particles or low concentrations.

 - Real-time Image Analysis (Automated Microscopy):

 Real-time image analysis has emerged as a groundbreaking particle analysis technique, revolutionizing various industries and research fields.
 With the rapid advancement of computer vision, machine learning algorithms, and high-performance hardware, real-time image analysis has become a powerful tool for efficiently and accurately identifying, measuring, and characterizing particles in diverse applications.

 These are only a few instances of the cutting-edge approaches utilized in particle size analysis.
 As technology develops, we may anticipate new developments and the creation of increasingly complex techniques for accurate and effective particle size characterization.